DANS-KNAW/easy-solr4files-index/README.md

 DESCRIPTION
 -----------

-Update the EASY SOLR for Files Index with file data from a bag-store
+Update the EASY SOLR for Files Index with file data from a bag-store.

+File content is indexed together with some file metadata as well as dataset metadata.
+Files are only indexed if `easy_file_accessible_to` gets a value `anonymous`, `known`, `restrictedGroup` or `restrictedRequest`.
+If the value is not provided at file level by `metadata/files.xml`, a default is derived from `<ddm:profile><ddm:accessRights>` in `metadata/dataset.xml`.

 ARGUMENTS